 - Glider PRO: "Demo House" served as the playable demo as well as the game's tutorial and Attract Mode.
 Though included with the full game, it is entirely separate from the game's primary scenario, "Slumberland."

-- Pokémon Omega Ruby and Alpha Sapphire had a downloadable demo where you played as the male lead (named "Landon" in the demo) set in Mossdeep City where you encounter Team Aqua and Team Magma.
+- Pokémon Omega Ruby and Alpha Sapphire had a downloadable demo where you played as the male lead (named "Orlando" in the demo) set in Mossdeep City where you encounter Team Aqua and Team Magma.
 It also features the possibility to catch a Glalie (a Steelix in the Japanese version) with his Mega Stone and transfer it into the final game, where both the Pokémon and his stone are normally available only towards the end of the game's main story (or not available at all, in Steelix's case)

 - Pokémon Sun and Moon had a downloadable demo where you played as the male lead (named "Sun" in the demo).
-It feature him arriving in Alola with his mom, but it's depicted in a completely different from the actual game.
-In the demo Sun receives a Greninja, which is a Kalos starter from Pokémon X and Y. This special Geninja can be transferred to the real games, and it as an ability called Battle Bond, allowing him to turn into Ash Forme after defeating an enemy Pokémonnote , and then has to complete an Island Trial exclusive to the demo, set in Ten Carat Hill and featuring a Totem Hakamo'o.
+It features him arriving in Alola with his mom, but it's depicted in a completely different from the actual game.
+In the demo Sun receives a Greninja with an exclusive ability called Battle Bond, allowing him to turn into Ash Forme after defeating an enemy Pokémonnote , and then has to complete an Island Trial exclusive to the demo, set in Ten Carat Hill and featuring a Totem Hakamo'o.
 Completing the demo also allows to transfer the Greninja in the final game, alongside a bunch of items you get doing multiple subquests after completing the demo's main plot.

 - The original StarCraft I demo was a campaign made of four levels that play before the events of the actual game.
 It was later made available as an extended version with additional missions that could be launched as a custom campaign from within the game.